jfmengels/elm-review/README.md

 **NOTE:** This is only available starting from v2.7.0 of the `elm-review` CLI onwards, which at the time of writing is in a beta version.
 Run `npm install elm-review@beta` to start using this.
 Please provide feedback on any of aspect of the feature, so that we can get this out of beta.

-`elm-review` supports temporarily
-The second system is the **temporarily suppressed** errors system, which aims to help you gradually adopt rules that report many errors in your project without having you fix all the issues beforehand.
+`elm-review` has a system to temporarily suppressed errors which aims to help you gradually adopt rules that report many errors in your project without having you fix all the issues beforehand.

 Running `elm-review suppress` will generate one JSON file in `review/suppressed/` (in your review configuration) for